2022 November 24th

 The President of the North American Indian Center of Boston board of directors said, “Extraction happened on this land from those first moments of contact.
 Displacement happened.
 Wars happened.
 And they continue to happen.”
 He added, “It (National Day of Mourning) is a central part of our year.
 It’s part of the spiritual tradition of the local community.”

-This Native American Heritage Month, the Daily Kos community is coming together to call on Congress to fulfill its centuries-old promise to the Cherokee Nation
+This Native American Heritage Month, the Daily Kos community is coming together to call on Congress to fulfill its centuries-old promise to the Cherokee Nation.

-In one of the most deadly instances of abuse toward Native people in American History, the United States and the Cherokee Nation signed The Treaty of New Echota.
+American History, the United States and the Cherokee Nation signed The Treaty of New Echota.
 The treaty led to the expulsion of Cherokees from their homeland and forced them to move West on the Trail of Tears, where one-quarter of the Cherokee population perished.
 But many don’t know that the Treaty of New Echota also guaranteed the Cherokee people a right to send a delegate to Congress.

 Now, the Cherokee people are renewing their push for this representation in Congress- and their demands are being heard.
 Last week, Congress held its first hearing about establishing a non-voting delegate seat for the Cherokee Nation.
 It is the closest the U.S. has gotten to addressing this historic injustice.